Chapter 9. Troubleshooting

 For details on generating a sosreport, see the solution What is an sosreport and how to create one in Red Hat Enterprise Linux?.

-For more information on opening and managing a support case on the Customer Portal, see the article How do I open and manage a support case on the Customer Portal?.
+For more information about opening and managing a support case on the Customer Portal, see the article How do I open and manage a support case on the Customer Portal?.